HasnaatCodes/CheckoutKata/README.md

 If there's an item that doesn't exist, the app will notify you.

 There are unit tests included in this application which can be ran.

+Dependency Info - This application is based on .NET 7.